Ocean-OS/mc-launcher/README.md

 - **index.html** - This is the "container" of the application.
 This is the window that opens in the app.
 - **script.js** - This is the code that runs the app.
 It downloads the files for the selected game and then runs them.
 - **styles.css** - This is the appearance of the app.
 - **mods.js** - This is what controls mods.
 It checks the mods folder in the application for changes, and when a game is selected, it tells script.js to add the selected mods to the game (if the version matches).
+This file may be updated whenever the mod system for the game changes, so it can work with any version.
+This may dramatically change soon when the mod file format changes to JSON.
 - **icon.ico** - This is the icon for the app.
 It is formatted for Windows, so you may need to convert the file format if you do not have a compatible device.
 - **package.json** - This holds information about the app.